Financial Aid + Scholarships

 New and returning students applying for financial aid must complete a Free Application for Federal Student (FAFSA).
 Students are required to reapply for financial aid each year.
 Forms will be posted as soon as they become available.

 Studio Diploma and BFA

-Apply for financial aid at SMFA only.
+Apply for financial aid at the SMFA at Tufts only.

-New students should apply for financial aid through SMFA and Tufts.
+New students should apply for financial aid through Tufts.
 If accepted into the Dual Degree program, your financial aid will be processed through Tufts.
 Returning Dual Degree students will only apply at Tufts.

 Required documents for U.S. citizens and permanent residents